 5 lx when measuring greater than 10,000 lux

 UV wavelength sensitivity region (approximate half-sensitivity): 320 nm to 375 nm

 Peak response: 615 nm peak (red); 525 nm peak (green); 465 nm peak (blue)

 -Overall device dimensions: 8.8 cm x 6.0 cm x 3.2 cm

 Go Direct Force and Acceleration Sensor uses Bluetooth low energy technology and can only be used wirelessly with devices that support Bluetooth low energy technology running the appropriate software.
 Otherwise, connect the sensor to your device using the included USB cable.

-This sensor requires Graphical Analysis software on iOS, Android, Chrome, Windows, or Mac.
+This sensor requires LabQuest App running on a LabQuest 2 or LabQuest 3, or Graphical Analysis or Graphical Analysis Pro apps running on iOS iPadOS, Android, Chrome, Windows, or Mac.

 -Calibrate?
 No. The sensor is set to the stored calibration before shipping.

 -If you wish to calibrate the sensor, you will need to conduct a two-point calibration.